clementPinon/clementPinon-Quote-generator-app/README.md

 ## How it Works

 The application fetches motivational quotes from the Quotable API.
 If the API fails or is unavailable, it uses a fallback list of curated quotes.
+For each quote, a random background image is fetched from Unsplash.

-You can generate a new quote by clicking the "New Quote" button.
+You can generate a new quote and background by clicking the "New Quote" button.

 ## Learn More